REFLECT Panel Discussion

 Trent Bell is an award-winning architecture and interior photographer based in New England.
 He specializes in photographing high-end residential and commercial spaces around the world, approaching each project with a depth of design knowledge and aesthetic intuition.
 His style leans towards visual calmness, allowing the design to speak through composition, light, and the relationship of subjects within the frame.

-For the purposes of our panel discussion, Trent is the creator of REFLECT, a subject-photographer collaborative docu-art project focusing on individuals who have gone through life changing experiences.
+For the purposes of our panel discussion, Trent is the creator of REFLECT, a subject-photographer collaborative project focusing on individuals who have gone through life changing experiences.

 Brandon Brown